NP95/cc/README.md

 * The context of a coherency model is system-wide, which necessitates either functional RTL or behavioral models of a large portion of the system.
-Such models are either large and difficult to simulate, or they arriveo only relatively late into the overall development process.
+Such models are either large and difficult to simulate, or they arrive only late into the overall development process.
-* The functional correctness of coherency protocols is incredibly important and bugs can cause either data corruption or, in the worst case, a complete system hang in the case of a protocol deadlock.
+* The functional correctness of coherency protocols is incredibly important and bugs can cause, at best, data corruption or, at worst, a complete system hang in the case of a protocol deadlock.
 * Coherency protocols play a role in the overall performance of a multi-processor system as their behavior directly influences the ability of CPU to share state between caches and to source state through intervention.
-* There are many tuneable characteristics of a coherence sub-system that may impact performance in difficult to understand ways.
+* There are many tuneable characteristics of a coherence sub-systems that may impact performance in difficult to understand ways.
 The number of commands which may be inflight from a CPU may affect performance if too small, whereas it may have a negative power and